tdody/tdody.github.io/assets/img/2020-02-02-Titanic/Titanic-Copy2.md

 <a id="Section_4"></a>
 ## 4. Data Visualization and Feature Exploration

 Before we implement the full model, it is important to inspect the data and answers a few basic questions.
-This will help understanding how the data is distributed but also will provide useful input used in our models.
+This will help understanding how the data is distributed but also will provide usefull input used in our models.

 Based on the famous rule *"Women and children first"*, we expect the gender and age to be strongly correlated with the survival rate.